Last updated on July 29th, 2022 at 06:03 pm

-Google Consumer Surveys can be a great alternative to your regular AdSense revenue and in fact can sometimes outperform it.
-This is a great fit if you have engaging content which users love to read and have traffic from the countries which are eligible to receive surveys.
-According to Google, publishers can earn a RPM of $20 and above and as you can see from my screenshots, the average RPM is around $30.
+Google Consumer Surveys can be a great alternative to your regular AdSense revenue and in fact, can sometimes outperform it.
+This is a great fit if you have engaging content that users love to read and have traffic from the countries which are eligible to receive surveys.
+According to Google, publishers can earn an RPM of $20 and above and as you can see from my screenshots, the average RPM is around $30.

 Our Recommended Tools for Publishers:

 - Best Contextual Ad Network- Media.net (Extra 10% for 3 months)

 - Native Ad Network- Mgid

 - Best Web Hosting- Bluehost, Hostgator, Stablehost, WPEngine